Algos-bySchizo/Snake-Xenzia-/README.md

 - **Random Module**: For food positioning
 - **Time Module**: For game loop timing

-## 📸 Screenshots

-*[Screenshots would be added here showing gameplay, score display, and game over screen]*

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.